omeridrissi/prongc/README.md

 Make sure that each non-shared arguments in both function calls has a unique name, otherwise it's going to be treated as a shared argument by prongc.

+Recommended: Give the arguments the same names of the parameters in the function definitions.

 ## Output example

 ```c